osoc21/Final-Improved-String-pHarser/README.md

 ## Installation

 ### Docker
+NOTE: for some reason, Docker on a windows host gave issues for parsing.
+If you're getting an ioctl/jsondecode error, do the good old Windows > WSL > Docker

 After installing Docker, all you have to do is build the dockerfile:
 ```bash
 $ sudo docker build -t fish .